 Gamble Sands is as pure of a links-style golf experience as you can get without the sound of ocean waves smashing against a coastline.
 The scale of the sprawling property and panoramic views are staggering and provide a unique feel and sense of place.
 The property looks large and spread out to the eye, but is cleverly routed to make it enjoyable and convenient to walk.

-Kidd managed to craft a layout that is playable for every golfer, but challenges the skilled player to think their way around the course and execute in order to score, which is the ideal in golf course architecture.
+Kidd managed to craft a layout that is playable for every golfer but challenges the skilled player to think their way around the course and execute to score, which is the ideal in golf course architecture.
 He uses considerable width in the fairways, coupled with bold, well-placed bunkers and waste areas to create strategic value.
 Plenty of room to avoid hazards, but a reward for challenging them makes for a lot of fun.

 “If you’re here to make par, I will give you a reasonable chance, and a reasonable challenge, to make par.
 Parity.
 I might win, you might win.
 You want to make birdie?
 Now the house has the odds.
 You better play some really good golf if you want to make birdie.
 If you end up wanting to make bogey, now the odds are in your favor.
 I will create fairways that will hold your bad tee shots, and I will create contours that push your ball back towards the green instead of reject it.” – David McLay-Kidd

-Not only does Gamble offer up strategy, but the firm and fast turf presents endless options to the golfer.
+Not only does Gamble offer up strategy, but the firm and fast turf present endless options to the golfer.
 You can play the ball high, low, or right along the ground.
-You can try to attack a flag or you can get creative and sling it in off a slope.
+You can try to attack a flag, or you can get creative and sling it in off a slope.
 On the par 3 4th hole, it’s possible to find the green with any club in your bag, including your putter.
 I saw it happen with my own eyes.
 When we had the thrilling opportunity to play the course with David McLay-Kidd himself, his play on that hole was to use the ground and bunt a hybrid from 150 yards.